openziti/ziti-doc/docfx_project/ziti/overview.md

 applications.

-If the solution being developed includes developing new software NetFoundry offers SDKs targeting various languages and runtimes to provide fast, reliable and secure connectivity.
+If the solution being developed includes developing new software Ziti offers SDKs targeting various languages and runtimes to provide fast, reliable and secure connectivity.
 These SDKs provide the capabilities needed to securely connect to the Ziti Network and are designed to be easily incorporated into the target application.

-When adding secure connectivity to an already existing solution NetFoundry offers specialized Edge Clients called tunnelers which provide seamless, secure connectivity and do not require changes to the target application.
+When adding secure connectivity to an already existing solution Ziti offers specialized Edge Clients called tunnelers which provide seamless, secure connectivity and do not require changes to the target application.